Las Vegas police arrest rock-throwing naked man in Summerlin

 The home is half-a-mile from Sig Rogich Middle School, Palo Verde High School, and the College of Southern Nevada, all of which were put on soft lockdowns.

-Police have previously responded to the block for similar incidents twice, in September of 2017 and September of 2016, when Michael Spangenthal was arrested.
+Police have twice responded to the block for similar incidents, in September 2017 and September 2016, when Michael Spangenthal was arrested.
 Police did not confirm that he was involved in Wednesday’s incident.